Roosevelt Council, Jr.

 Airport General Manager

-Mr. Council has more than 25 years of experience as a financial professional in public accounting, communications, transportation logistics and the public sector.
-He joined the City of Atlanta in 2009 as budget and fiscal policy chief and later served as deputy chief financial officer, both under former Mayor Shirley Franklin.
-Prior to joining the Airport, he served as interim CFO for the City of Atlanta under the leadership of Mayor Kasim Reed.
+He has more than 25 years of experience as a financial professional in public accounting, communications, transportation logistics and the public sector.
+He joined the City of Atlanta in 2009 as budget and fiscal policy chief and later served as deputy chief financial officer.